 Incumbents in this class may be required to occasionally lift heavy objects, such as standard laboratory equipment and/or trays/boxes of glassware; may be exposed to some risk of injury from such hazards as broken glass, chemicals, and toxic or disease-carrying substances.

 As defined by Sec.
 5-196 of the Connecticut General Statutes, a job class is a position or group of positions that share general characteristics and are categorized under a single title for administrative purposes.
 As such, a job class is not meant to be all-inclusive of every task and/or responsibility.

 This replaces the existing specification for the class of Agricultural Research Assistant 3 (37.5 Hour) in Salary Group VR 99 approved effective November 29, 2013.
 (Revised to modernize format and add Acknowledgement section.
 Reviewed for content.)
 Final No. 23-292

 Guidelines for Class Use

 At this level, incumbents perform a range of technical laboratory duties, although the emphasis is on performing special techniques and more complex technical examinations in specialized laboratory settings.

-1. Incumbents can be expected to prepare complex solutions, using such equipment as analytical balances and pH meters (for readings as well as adjustments), special techniques, and independent calculations.
+Incumbents can be expected to prepare complex solutions, using such equipment as analytical balances and pH meters (for readings as well as adjustments), special techniques, and independent calculations.

-2. Tests and examinations performed at this level differ in that incumbents can be expected to use more sophisticated techniques, exercise a significantly greater degree of independent judgment, interpret their own test results, and troubleshoot for accuracy.
+Tests and examinations performed at this level differ in that incumbents can be expected to use more sophisticated techniques, exercise a significantly greater degree of independent judgment, interpret their own test results, and troubleshoot for accuracy.

-3. In general, more specialized technical skills are required at this level.
+In general, more specialized technical skills are required at this level.
 The work performed represents the highest level of technical expertise in this laboratory series.